JessHung323/recipe-user-interaction-analysis/README.md

 #### **Plot 2 - Missingness of `minutes` on `n_steps`**
 <iframe src="assets/missing-minute-name.html" width=800 height=600 frameBorder=0></iframe>

 In this case, we reject the null, hence we conclude that the missingness in the `minutes` column is dependent on the`n_steps` column.
-We can further conclude that there is a relationship between minute and number of steps it takes for a recipe to be completed.

 ## **Permutation Testing**